wp-plugins/piwigopress/readme.txt

 9. Expected result on your page or post of your Wordpress blog.

 == Changelog ==

+= 2.21 =
+* Minor issues solved in drag & drop.
+* jQuery code reviewed
+* QuickPress support
+If you don't have your own up-to-date Piwigo gallery, just try it with Piwigo demo URL: http://piwigo.org/demo/

 = 2.20 =
 * Edit post/page shortcode generator using Drag-n-drop (a useful tool for your photoblog).